JetBrains/Qodana/topics/shl-architecture.md

 %premlite% supports many OIDC Providers out of the box.
 It is necessary to configure the provider during installation.

-%premlite% supports out of the box GitHub.
+%premlite% supports GitHub out of the box.
 For any other VCS it is possible to integrate backwards: use the project token to link it and the related continuous integration (CI) system with %product%.